Media and Discrimination

 About this course

-This course aims at focusing on the role of the media in reproducing and spreading discourses of discrimination in the public sphere against refugees, ethnic and religious minorities, women and LGBTIs etc. For this purpose, the course will focus on the analysis of the media discourses in various countries including Turkey and Germany, including news, ads., comics, serials, films and social media.
+This course aims at focusing on the role of the media in Turkey in reproducing and spreading discourses of discrimination in the public sphere against refugees, ethnic and religious minorities, women and LGBTIs etc. For this purpose, the course will focus on the analysis of the media discourses in Turkey and compare these with countries such as Germany and the United Kingdom, by focusing on news, ads., comics, serials, films and social media.
 The course includes exercises that will develop students' ability to identify and analyse discriminatory discourse of the media.

 What you'll learn